0cjs/8bitdev/src/objects.md

 - Heapdata headers are not object references and appear in the heap only.
 Within the heap, this allows distingushing a cons cell (whose car is always an object reference) from a heapdata object.
+- The char/unsigned byte type (MSbyte=value, LSbits=%10) is not
+  strictly necessary; it may be replaced with something else if need arises.

 The following table shows the details of tagging and determining values. `x` represents a don't-care bit, but see below.
 Objects marked